zzm3zz/FLARE2023/README.md

 A brief description of the preprocessing method

-- cropping
+- cropping:
 Follow the default method of nnU-Net
-- intensity normalization
+- intensity normalization:
 Follow the default method of nnU-Net
-- resampling
+- resampling:
 Attention nnU-Net: [0.8164, 0.8164]
 Small nnU-Net: [4, 1.2, 1.2]